wphooper/pet_salon/README.md

 ## Documentation

+You may view the [software documentation](https://wphooper.github.io/pet_salon/).
+This documentation is still a work in progress.
+If you see something you'd like documented, please write to Pat Hooper <whooper@ccny.cuny.edu>.

 A [tutorial](doc/Tutorial.ipynb) is provided.

+## Citing

 This software is still very much a work-in-progress and will develop according to research needs.
 If you would like to use this software, please write to Pat Hooper <whooper@ccny.cuny.edu>.